whitneyburton/portfolios/students/1602/ashwin-rao/2module/ashwin_rao_module_2.markdown

 ## Community

 * frequently helped Mod 1 students with ad hoc questions
-* participated in formal 1:1 paring sessions with Mod 1 students on
+* participated in formal 1:1 paring sessions with Mod 1 students on April 12 and April 26
+* started "SQL-ERS" during Tuesdays at lunch to work on SQL queries with other students

 #### Extra-Turing Involvement